GalSalomon/rotten_tomatoes_scraping/README.md

 # rotten_tomatoes_scraping
-This program scrapes the current top 100 movies on Netflix by RottenTomatoes website and returns a list of movies.
+This program scrapes the current top 100 movies on Netflix by RottenTomatoes website, adds IMDb score to them (With OMDb API), and returns a list of movies.
 The user can enter input filters (year of release, prefered genres, score etc.), and the program will return the most relevant list to the user.

 ### Installation